Nimish61/Data-Science-Projects/COVID-19_Project/README.md

 # COVID-19 Cases Analysis and Forecasting

 **Files**
-- `COVID19.ipynb` — analysis notebook
+- `COVID19.ipynb` — analysis and forecasting notebook
 - `covid_19_clean_complete.csv` — source data

 **What this project does**